sintel-dev/pyteller/docs/developer_guides/contributing.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `Orion` for local development.
+Here's how to set up `pyteller` for local development.

-1. Fork the `Orion` repo on GitHub.
+1. Fork the `pyteller` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/Orion.git
+    $ git clone git@github.com:your_name_here/pyteller.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv Orion
+    $ mkvirtualenv pyteller
-    $ cd Orion/
+    $ cd pyteller/
     $ make install-develop

 4. Create a branch for local development::